 Conversion of undeveloped land to residential use has accelerated in the southern half of Ocean County, especially along the Garden State Parkway corridor and east to the coast (fig. 1).
-From 1997 to 2007 in the southern half of Ocean County—Barnegat, Ocean, and Stafford Townships, and Little Egg Harbor (fig. 2)—have experienced some of the highest rates of population growth in the county, ranging from 34 to nearly 54 percent (Ocean County Department of Planning, 2009).
+From 1997 to 2007, in the southern half of Ocean County, Barnegat, Ocean, and Stafford Townships and Little Egg Harbor (fig. 2) experienced some of the highest rates of population growth in the county, ranging from 34 to nearly 54 percent (Ocean County Department of Planning, 2009).
 As the population grew, demands placed on the available supply of freshwater also increased.
-The barrier island beach communities experience a large seasonal population increase and high water demand during the summer months.
-Several communities in northern Ocean County have increased their groundwater withdrawals from the confined Piney Point aquifer, whereas several southern communities have increased their withdrawals from confined parts of the Kirkwood-Cohansey aquifer system, the Rio Grande water-bearing zone and the Atlantic City 800-foot sand (fig. 3).
+The barrier island beach communities experienced a large seasonal population increase and high water demand during the summer months.
+Several communities in northern Ocean County increased their groundwater withdrawals from the confined Piney Point aquifer, and several southern communities increased their withdrawals from confined parts of the Kirkwood-Cohansey aquifer system, the Rio Grande water-bearing zone, and the Atlantic City 800-foot sand (fig. 3).

 Map showing location of study area and major roads in New Jersey.